MKLab-ITI/pygrank/documentation/tips.md

 numerical tolerance to make sure that your numer of seeds divided by your number of nodes is not immediately smaller than that.
-- Higher diffusion parameters (*alpha*) and lower numerical tolerances drastically increase the number of iterations it takes for recursive graph filters to converge.
+- Higher diffusion parameters *alpha* and lower numerical tolerances increase the number of iterations it takes for recursive graph filters to converge.
 Thus, a higher cap to the computational limit should be placed to make sure that this is not exceeded before convergence.

-(Note: Never run algorithms with computational limits higher than your allocated computational budget, as a last failsafe against unforeseen algorithmic properties.)
+:warning: As a last failsafe against unforeseen convergence properties, make sure that you run algorithms with computational limits within allocated budget.

 ### My communities do not comprise enough members.
 Try to increase the receptive field of node ranking algorithms,